mswilkison/proof-of-existence/README.md

 If the hashing algorithm used is vulnerable, the validity of a PoE scheme is compromised.
 For example, if the hashing algorithm has many collisions (different input values that hash to the same output value), an author could retroactively assert he wrote "foo" instead of "bar," or vice versa.

 Using the blockchain for non-financial payment purposes is politically sensitive and has been criticized for causing blockchain bloat.
-Eligius/luke-jr censors `OP_RETURN` and Counterparty transactions, arguing using the blockchain as a data store is abusive.
+Eligius/luke-jr censors `OP_RETURN` and Counterparty transactions, arguing that using the blockchain as a data store is abusive.

 Finally, the legal enforceability of PoE is uncertain and needs to be tested in court.